 Well, it’s the digital age.
 To rephrase a famous internet meme, if it exists, there’s an app for it.

 Mobile apps bring guided meditation to practitioners’ homes, and getting services at home is something we've come to appreciate in the twenty-first century.

-More so when half of the world’s population is cooped up for some reason or other.
+Between 2015 and 2020, over 2,500 meditation apps were launched in app stores.
 Seeing as there’s a huge selection of meditation apps on the market, anyone can find something they like.

 And seeing as the revenue meditation apps earn is growing each year, now is the best time to join the fray and create your own meditation app.